zhmomo/ReconBench/README.md

-# bgpreconf
+# ReconBench
-We would like to create a novel BGP reconfiguration method.
+We would like to construct LTL benchmark.
+Coming soon.